 *Image by the talented Jem Magbanua

-Chinese Medical history is long and traverses time, to places where cultural norms were quite different.
+Chinese medical history is long and traverses time to places where cultural norms about women’s sexual and reproductive health were quite different.

-The Eastern wisdom traditions of both Dao & Tantra say sexual energy is a possible pathway for awakening consciousness, divine enlightenment and healing.
+The Eastern wisdom traditions of both Dao and Tantra say sexual energy is a possible pathway for awakening consciousness, divine enlightenment and healing.

 That is what imbibes the language that they use to describe the body.

-That should give you a quick snapshot of the difference in cultural values regarding sexuality and the female body.
+That should give you a quick snapshot of the difference in cultural values regarding women’s sexual and reproductive health.

 They developed specific technologies for both women and men.

 This article focuses on practices specifically for women’s sexual and reproductive health.
 These practices can stand alone or can be incorporated into your existing yoga, Qi Gong, meditation or self-pleasure practice.

 Before I outline the practices let’s take a closer look at the anatomy of what we are talking about.